DocuMentorApps/OfflineDocumentation/Design/UseCases.md

   an outcome (succesful, succesful with assistance, unsucessful), enter a note, then save the outcome.
   * Why it's a use case: Caregivers need to keep track of their client's progress.

-* Questions
-- should caregivers be able to clock in to scheduled visits?
-- should we build off of this existing website?
-- are the list of tasks/goals the same for ever patient?